Skip to content

 Configuration

 The Settings page is intentionally small.
 Most users only need to check the database connection, pick a schedule, and tune how aggressively processing should run.
+Country-specific city matching now lives on its own City Resolver page.

 Database settings